-

 What arbitral institutions (if any) exist in your country?
 When were their rules last amended?
 Are any amendments being considered?

-Lastly, it is noted that Article 46 para.
-1 of Law 5016/2023 establishes a framework for the founding, operation, and supervision of arbitral institutions, to be further detailed by administrative acts of the Ministry of Justice.
+Lastly, Article 46 para.
+1 L. 5016/2023 establishes a framework for the founding, operation, and supervision of arbitral institutions, to be further detailed by administrative acts of the Ministry of Justice.
 In parallel, Article 46 para.
-2 confirms that arbitral institutions established in other jurisdictions may provide their services in Greece (including by opening branches, etc), thereby clarifying the position and allowing for greater transparency.
+2 confirms that arbitral institutions established in other jurisdictions may provide their services in Greece (including by opening branches, etc.), thereby clarifying the position and allowing for greater transparency.

 -